 Georgia's Cottage Food Law

-Georgia's cottage food law allows individuals to produce and sell certain low-risk foods made in a private home kitchen without a commercial license.
-The law covers non-potentially-hazardous foods, meaning products that don't require refrigeration to stay safe.
-This includes baked goods, candies, jams, and similar shelf-stable items.
-If you're operating from your home kitchen and selling directly to consumers, you qualify under this framework.
+Georgia's cottage food law allows individuals to produce and sell certain homemade food products directly from a private home kitchen without a food service license.
+The law covers non-potentially hazardous foods, meaning shelf-stable items that don't require refrigeration to stay safe.
+Home bakers, candy makers, and jam producers are the primary operators this law is designed for.
+You don't need a commercial kitchen to get started.

 Annual Limit